A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Optimization framework

 \section{Optimization framework}

-We formulate an optimization problem, aimed at maximizing the achievable communication rate with respect to $\bm{W}$, $\bm{\Phi}_\text{R}^\text{p}$ (encompassing $\bm{b}$ too), $\bm{\Phi}_\text{T}^\text{p}$, $\bm{\Phi}_\text{R}^\text{c}$, and $\bm{\Phi}_\text{T}^\text{c}$, while ensuring that both the BS transmit power constraint and the target detection performance requirement are satisfied.
-The considered optimization also takes into account the intrinsic physical limitations of the STAR-RIS elements, such as energy conservation, amplitude–phase coupling, and power-splitting constraints between transmission and reflection modes.
+We formulate an optimization problem aimed at maximizing the achievable communication rate with respect to $\bm{W}$, $\widetilde{\bm{\Phi}}_\text{R}^\text{p}$ (encompassing $\bm{b}$ too), $\bm{\Phi}_\text{T}^\text{p}$, $\bm{\Phi}_\text{R}^\text{c}$, and $\bm{\Phi}_\text{T}^\text{c}$, while ensuring that both the BS transmit power constraint and the target detection performance requirement are satisfied.
+The considered optimization also takes into account the intrinsic physical limitations of the STAR-RIS elements, such as energy conservation, amplitude--phase coupling, and power-splitting constraints between transmission and reflection modes.

 According to \eqref{eq:TC-RC-matrix-R-p}, the matrix $\bm{\Phi}_\text{R}^\text{p}$ depends on both the metasurface partition vector $\bm{b}$ and the STAR-RIS reflection coefficients during the preparation phase.
-For optimization purposes, we exploit the factorization $\bm{\Phi}_\text{R}^\text{p}=\Bb \, \widetilde{\bm{\Phi}}_\text{R}^\text{p}$, where $\Bb =\diag(\bm{b})$ encodes the metasurface partition, while $\widetilde{\bm{\Phi}}_\text{R}^\text{p} \eqdef \diag( \widetilde{\beta}_{\text{R},1}^\text{p} \, e^{j\theta_{\text{R},1}^\text{p}}, \widetilde{\beta}_{\text{R},2}^\text{p} \, e^{j\theta_{\text{R},2}^\text{p}}, \cdots , \widetilde{\beta}_{\text{R},N}^\text{p} \, e^{j \theta_{\text{R},N}^\text{p}})$ contains only the reflection amplitudes and phases of the STAR-RIS during the preparation stage.
+For optimization purposes, we exploit the factorization $\bm{\Phi}_\text{R}^\text{p} = \mathbf{B} \, \widetilde{\bm{\Phi}}_\text{R}^\text{p}$, where $\mathbf{B} = \mathrm{diag}(\bm{b})$ encodes the metasurface partition, while $\widetilde{\bm{\Phi}}_\text{R}^\text{p} \eqdef \mathrm{diag}(\widetilde{\beta}_{\text{R},1}^\text{p} \, e^{j\theta_{\text{R},1}^\text{p}}, \ldots, \widetilde{\beta}_{\text{R},N}^\text{p} \, e^{j\theta_{\text{R},N}^\text{p}})$ contains only the reflection amplitudes and phases of the STAR-RIS during the preparation stage.

-A key observation is that, for $k \in \mathcal{K}_\text{R}$ and $\text{v} \in \{\text{p,c}\}$, the SINR in \eqref{9} depends on the direction $\db_k$ of the outdoor users and, thus, knowledge of $\db_k$ is required to jointly design the transmit beamforming at the BS and the transmission/reflection coefficients at the STAR-RIS during both the preparation and communication phases.
-In practice, the directions of outdoor users typically vary in a very slow manner compared to the slot duration $T$, as their spatial positions change only slightly over short time intervals.
-This is especially true in scenarios with moderate user mobility or quasi-static targets.
-As a result, the outdoor directions remain approximately constant between two adjacent time slots and, consequently, their estimates during a slot can be reliably reused for system design in the preparation phase of the subsequent slot.
+For $k \in \mathcal{K}_\text{R}$ and $\text{v} \in \{\text{p},\text{c}\}$, the SINR in \eqref{9} depends on the DoA $\db_k$ of the outdoor users, which must therefore be incorporated into the joint beamforming and STAR-RIS optimization.
+Since outdoor DoAs vary slowly relative to the slot duration $T$ (see Subsection~\ref{sec:tx-signal}), their estimates obtained in one slot can be reliably reused for system design in the preparation phase of the subsequent slot.